Skip to next element

 Air Purifiers For Virus Control Indoors

 Choose an air purifier that uses a high efficiency air filter and a strong motor.
-These devices can capture bacteria, particulate matter, and viruses as they travel through the air.
+These devices can capture fine particles as they travel through the air.

 How To Use An Air Purifier When Someone Is Sick